Name | Email Address | Bio | |

 Chapel McCullough

-Dr. Chapel McCullough serves as the director of bands and chair of the Department of Fine Arts at Point University.
+Dr. Chapel McCullough serves as the director of bands at Point University.
 Along with administrative duties, he conducts the Point University Concert Band, directs the Marching Skyhawks and teaches various music and music education courses.

 Dr. McCullough earned his Ph.D. in music education from Auburn University in 2018, graduating as a Walter H. Moore and Joanna Moore Award recipient and a member of the Pi Kappa Lambda Music Honor Society.
 He also earned his master’s degree in music education from Auburn in 2013.
 During his time in graduate school, he served as a graduate teaching assistant for the music and music education departments, teaching various courses and assisting with the Symphonic Winds, Concert Band and the 380-member Auburn University Marching Band.